shannon-greenlight/spankulator/README.md

 If starting from a bare circuit board, the BOM for the Spankulator is in bom/Digi-Key/spankulator_full_bom.xlsx.
 This file can be directly uploaded to Digi-Key for buying parts.

-If using the JLCPCB assembly service, the BOM is split into 2 parts.
+If using the JLCPCB assembly service, the BOM is split into 3 parts.
 - bom/LCSC/spankulator_bom.xlsx : The parts to be assembled by JLCPCB
 - bom/Digi-Key/spankulator_bom.xlsx : The remaining parts to be assembled by user
+- bom/Other/other_bom.xlsx : The parts that must be bought from sources other than JLCPCB and Digi-Key

 Also, when an assembly service is used, a component position file is required.
 This file's path is: fab/pos/spankulator_cpl.xlsx

-note: The bom and cpl files are auto-generated from the csv BOM files produced by KiCAD.
-You will need to refresh the data when changes to the schematic that affect the BOM occur.
+notes: 	The bom and cpl files are auto-generated from the csv BOM files produced by KiCAD.
+You will need to refresh the data when changes to the schematic that affect the BOM or changes to the board layout occur.
+		The extra parts and additional data field that appear on the schematic help to produce the different BOM files.
+They must be maintained for these BOMs to come out right.

 # Spankulator-Code
 This repository contains the elements needed to build code for the Spankulator.